That dollar amount results from a 14.1% gain from 2018 when Finnish exports totaled $75.3 billion and inflated by 5.4% from $81.5 billion for 2021.

 Geographic Highlights for Buyers of Finland’s Exports

 Finland’s trading partners are relatively concentrated.
-By value, the top 5 importers of products exported from Finland are Germany, Sweden, United States of America, Netherlands and mainland China.
-Collectively, that leading quintet was responsible for 43.3% of the overall value of Finland’s exports during 2022.
+By value, the top 5 importers of products exported from Finland are the United States of America, Sweden, Germany, Netherlands and mainland China.
+Collectively, that leading quintet was responsible for 44.4% of the overall value of Finland’s exports during 2023.

-Applying a continental lens, more than two-thirds (68.1%) of Finland’s exports by value was delivered to fellow European countries while 14.3% was sold to importers in Asia.
-Finland sold another 11.6% worth of goods to North America.
+Applying a continental lens, almost two-thirds (66.1%) of Finland’s exports by value was delivered to fellow European countries while 15.1% was sold to importers in Asia.
+Finland shipped another 13.4% worth of products to buyers in North America.

-Smaller percentages arrived in Latin America (2.6%) excluding Mexico but including the Caribbean, Africa (2.2%), and Oceania (1.2%) led by Australia and New Zealand.
+Smaller percentages went to importers in Africa (2.2%), Latin America (2%) excluding Mexico but including the Caribbean, then Oceania (1.2%) led by Australia and New Zealand.

 Finland’s Top Trading Partners